On Monday 15th July the Ogden discount rate was set at -0.25% – up from -0.75% – to come into force on August 5, 2019.

-This is an important change that will have a substantial impact on policies where personal injury claims can occur so we have provided some helpful key points below to help you to understand the change and the reasons for it.
+This change will have an impact on policies where personal injury claims can occur so we have provided some helpful key points below to help you to understand the change and the reasons for it.

 What is the Ogden Discount Ruling?

-When assessing lump sum awards for personal injury claimants, the courts take into account the net rate of return (discount rate) the claimant might expect to receive from a reasonably prudent investment of lump sum compensation.
+The Ogden Rate is used to assess lump sum awards for personal injury claimants.
+The courts take into account the net rate of return (discount rate) the claimant might expect to receive from a reasonably prudent investment of lump sum compensation.
 This is to ensure that a severely injured person has the necessary financial security to provide for their care and loss of earnings.
+The higher the Ogden rate – in relation to a higher predicted investment return – the less insurers have to pay out.

 Why has the rate been changed?